cmda-bt/pt-course-19-20/readme.md

 ###### Help

-In this course, we require you to collaborate with team members.
+In this project, we require you to collaborate with team members.
 We also strongly urge you to help your class mates.
 Please refrain from doing their work for them.
 You can often tell when you cross that line.